American Sweet Gum Tree: An Attractive Plant With Drawbacks

 The local garden centre that I visit says that American sweet gum should be grown in full sunlight and in average to moist conditions.
 These recommendations are for southwestern British Columbia, where the tree probably needs as much sun as it can get, but U.S. websites agree with the recommendations.

-The Missouri Botanical garden says that the plant needs full sun and moderate moisture.
+The Missouri Botanical Garden says that the plant needs full sun and moderate moisture.
 A University of Kentucky web page also says that the plant likes moist soil.
 The plant doesn't do well in alkaline soil.
 It's reportedly resistant to deer and rabbits.
 The lifespan estimates that I've read say that the tree can live from eighty to a hundred and fifty years.

 The trees are often bought as seedlings, but some people like to grow them from seeds.
 The potential height and spread of the tree should be kept in mind.
 It should be planted away from obstructions or objects that it might damage.
 One tree in my area has been planted beside a sidewalk at the start of a walking trail.
-The sidewalk is cracked in multiple places.
+The sidewalk is cracked in multiple places near the tree.
 This may be a coincidence, but cracked sidewalks are said to be a problem caused by the tree's roots.

 The gum produced by the tree is known as American storax or simply as storax.
 The later term is also used for gum obtained from other plants.
 Claims of multiple health benefits for American storax exist.
 As the WebMD website says, there is insufficient evidence to support these claims at the moment.